meliao/osdc_support/faq.rst

 Why are there quotas?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   We are providing a shared community resource so there are default quotas for storage and number of cores on each cloud for new users.
-If you require more resources for a specific project we can work with you to increase these quotas.
+If you require more resources for a specific project we can work with you to increase these :ref:`quotas <metering>`.

 .. _osdc-5: